cast-org/figuration/docs/content/forms.md

 - To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
 Any `.form-control-label`, `.form-control`, or custom form element will receive the validation styles.
 - Contextual validation text, in addition to your usual form field help text, can be added with the use of `.form-control-feedback`.
 This text will adapt to the parent `.has-*` class.
 By default it only includes a bit of `margin` for spacing and a modified `color` for each state.
+- Add a visual validation icon to an input field by adding the `.form-control-icon` class to a `.form-control` element.
+These icons will also scale with the component size.
 - Validation icons are `url()`s configured via Sass variables that are applied to `background-image` declarations for each state.
 - You may use your own base64 PNGs or SVGs by updating the Sass variables and recompiling.
 - Icons can also be disabled entirely by setting the variables to `none` or commenting out the source Sass.